 Ultimately the teeth whitening gels offered by dentists typically use hydrogen peroxide as the active ingredient.
 This means that in-office and at-home teeth whitening treatments work in exactly the same way.
 To be quite honest, the only thing that distinguishes professional whitening vs at-home tray treatments is hand-holding, and of course the price tag.

-Site note: there are now clear teeth aligner companies that include whitening with their aligners.
-You can read our review of Byte Aligners to see how they stack up vs. the competition.
-We also have a review of Candid and Smile Direct, both of which come with whitening options.
+Side note: several clear teeth aligner companies include free whitening gel with their aligners.
+You can read our review of Byte aligners to see how they stack up vs the competition.
+We also have a review of Candid and Smile Direct Club, both of which come with whitening options.

 What are the key benefits of whitening your teeth at home?

 Before you deplete your life savings at the dentist, consider these key benefits of DIY whitening at home: